lizcaseyyy/MCC_MDH_DB/yeast MDH1/S177/README_yeast_mdh1.md

 ![alt text](images/md_site.png)

 ### Comparison of the enzyme dynamics
-After simulation, the dynamics as described by the root mean square flucuation (RMSF) value were compared.
+After simulation, the dynamics as described by the root mean square fluctuation (RMSF) value were compared.
 In the plot, there are differences between the unmodified (purple) and S177D (green) around amino acids 400 and 500.
 These sites are loops bordering the active site.
 The difference around residue 400 is the active site loop which is key for binding the carboxylic acid substrate.
 The vertical line indicates the end of one subunit and the beginning of the next subunit of the MDH1 dimer.

 ![alt text](images/rmsf_compare.png)